hungovercoders-blog/datagriff/dataGriff/_posts/2022-09-17-team-ork-hdd/2022-09-17-team-ork-hdd.md

 Some examples for the litter team might be:

-- If we create a local neighbourhood whatsapp group to encourage hungovercodes and the community to pickup litter we will pickup 5 bags each week in October!
+- If we create a local neighbourhood whatsapp group to encourage hungovercoders and the community to pickup litter - we will pickup 5 bags each week in October!
-- If we create a rate my litter app we will see a reduction in presence between September 2022 and November 2022.
+- If we create a rate my litter app we will observe a reduction in litter presence between September 2022 and November 2022.

 If you cannot get feedback from your teams on the success or failure of a hypotheses against a key result in around 2 weeks then you maybe you likely need to check if your objectives are too complex at this point, or more likely there may be an issue with your organisational setup if they cannot deliver independently.
 Either way keep dreaming the dream, you should be aiming for every team in your organisation to understand if they can impact business value every 2 weeks, with absolutely clear signals of how they are doing that along with full autonomy to do so.
 Go get 'em tigers!